scalikejdbc/scalikejdbc/website/source/index.html.md

 <hr/>
 ### Less dependencies

-Core part of ScalikeJDBC has so less dependencies that you won't be bothered by depdenency hell.
+Core part of ScalikeJDBC has so less dependencies that you won't be bothered by dependency hell.

 - JDBC Drivers that you need
 - Commons DBCP